ESG for Procurement Professionals: Driving Sustainable Supply Chain Value

 MODULE 8: Strategic ESG Reporting

-Mastering GRI, SASB & EcoVadis for Investor-Grade Procurement Disclosure
+Mastering GRI, SASB and EcoVadis for Investor-Grade Procurement Disclosure

 Study Duration 56 Minutes